operate-first/curator/README.md

 # **Curator**

 ## Release Information
-Version 0.2 06/09/2021
+Version 0.3 07/08/2021
 + Dowload raw data of OCP infrastructure utilization.
-+ Automation of storing infrastructure utilization data in a S3-compatible persistent volume.
++ Automation of storing infrastructure utilization data in an S3-compatible persistent volume.
++ Unzipped metrics are being stored in an S3-compatible volume.

 ## About
 An infrastructure consumption showback project for OCP.
 The curator project retrieves infrastructure utilization as raw data using [koku-metrics-operator](https://github.com/project-koku/koku-metrics-operator).